On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Fixed-point algorithms for TCSPs

 is a pp-definition of $R_{0,n}$. \end{claim} The proofs of this claim and the next claim are similar to the proof of the previous claim and omitted. \begin{claim} Let $\phi_{m,0}(x,y_{1},\dots,y_{m},y)$ and $\phi_{0,n}(x,z_{1},\dots,z_{n},y)$ be pp-definitions of $R_{m,0}$ and $R_{0,n}$, respectively.
-Then is a pp-definition of $R_{m,n}$. \end{claim} This completes the proof of the lemma because the last clause $y \leq x$ in \eqref{mi_clause} can be easily eliminated using an additional existentially quantified variable and the relation ${<}$. \end{proof} \begin{proposition} $\CSP(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$ is expressible in $\FP$. \end{proposition} As in the case of the structure considered in Proposition~\ref{LFPminCorrectnessSoundness}, the temporal structure above was particularly chosen so that proper projections of all its relations are trivial.
-Thus, taking a projection of an instance of $ \CSP(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$ is equivalent w.r.t.\ satisfiability to taking a substructure on the same set. \begin{proof} Let $\struct{B} \coloneqq (\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$.
-The notation ${\neq}(x,y)$ should not be confused with $\neg (x = y)$: the former is an atomic $\tau$-formula because $\neq$ is part of the signature, while the latter is a valid first-order formula because equality is a built-in part of first-order logic.
+Then is a pp-definition of $R_{m,n}$. \end{claim} This completes the proof of the lemma because the last clause $y \leq x$ in \eqref{mi_clause} can be easily eliminated using an additional existentially quantified variable and the relation ${<}$. \end{proof} \begin{proposition} $\CSP(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$ is expressible in $\FP$. \end{proposition} \begin{proof} Let $\struct{B} \coloneqq (\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$.
 Recall that $\struct{B}$ is preserved by $\pp$.
+Since all proper projections of the relations of $\struct{B}$ are trivial, $\struct{B}$ satisfies the prerequisites of Corollary~\ref{fp_pp}.
 Our aim is to construct a formula $\phi(x)$ satisfying the requirements of Corollary~\ref{fp_pp} by rewriting the algorithm in Figure~\ref{algo:FreeSetsMI} in the syntax of FP.
 In addition to the unary fixed-point variable $U$ coming from Corollary~\ref{fp_pp}, we introduce a fresh binary fixed-point variable $V$ for the free set propagation relation $\{(x,y) \mid y\in F_{x} \}$ computed during the algorithm in Figure~\ref{algo:FreeSetsMIN}.
 The computation takes place through inflationary induction where a pair $(x,y)$ is added to the relation if the containment of $x$ in a free set implies the containment of $y$.
 The algorithm concludes that a variable $x$ is contained in a free set if there are no $x_1,\dots,x_k \in F_x$ whose containment in the same free set would lead to a contradiction.
 Note that $\neq$ is the only relation without a constant polymorphism among the relations of $\struct{B}$, i.e., the only relation for which the \emph{if} condition in the algorithm in Figure~\ref{algo:FreeSetsMI} can evaluate as false.
 Thus $\phi(x)$ may be chosen to be of the form